 Seema is a senior lecturer in law.
 She leads, lectures and tutors on a number of law modules.
 Her area of expertise is Sports Law in which she module leads an optional final-year undergraduate module.
-Seema also contributes to modules on the LLM Sports Law.
+Seema also leads modules on the LLM Sports Law course.
+She is involved in the supervision of Sports Law PhD projects.

 After completing LLB and LLM degrees at Nottingham Trent University, Seema was a senior lecturer in Sports Law and Management in the Sport Science department at NTU.
 One of her key roles included the management of a successful work placement module for final-year undergraduate sport students.

 Seema has a PhD in Sports Law.
-Her particular area of expertise is discrimination in sport and the regulatory balance between inclusion and exclusion in competitive sport.
+She is an expert on discrimination in sport and the regulatory balance between inclusion and exclusion in competitive sport.
+Her current research includes gender discrimination and genetic discrimination.
 Seema has frequently attended and presented her research at a number of national and international conferences.
 She has also published in her area and has released a book with Routledge.

 PATEL, S., 2015.
 Feature Article: The IAAF’s Hyperandrogenism Regulations Suspended.
 World Sports Law Report, 13(8), August.